Sunday, March 1, 2026

 Had Dorchester been around then, we're quite certain residents then would have felt it, too.

-During the 1800's, Nebraska was the sight of some rather strong quakes, with one in 1811 in New Madrid, which registered an 8.1 and produced thousands of aftershocks.
+During the 1800's, Nebraska experienced some rather strong quakes, with one in 1811 in New Madrid, which registered an 8.1 and produced thousands of aftershocks.
 The earthquake was felt as far away as Washington, D.C.
-In strength, this quake superseded an 1877 quake, which is considered the largest quake on record and did serious damage in Lincoln and Omaha.
+In strength, this quake superseded an 1877 quake, considered the strongest quake on record since it did serious damage in Lincoln and Omaha.

 An article in "Nebraska Life" magazine reports that the New Madrid Fault Zone "is at greater risk of earthquakes that any location east of the Rocky Mountains."